“What you resist not only persists but grows in size.”—Carl Jung

 Imagine if, instead of resisting the feeling, you were to turn towards it instead—to embrace it rather than try to push it away.

 “OK.
 Sadness is there.
 It feels a bit uncomfortable, but that’s OK.
 Maybe I can allow it to be there?
 Everybody experiences sadness at times.
 It’s just part of being human.
 And, if it’s there anyway, what’s the point in resisting it?”

 Without the negative commentary, it’s not such a big deal.
-Acceptance wraps a layer of peace around the discomfort.
+Accepting what is wraps a layer of peace around the discomfort.

 More about dealing with negative emotions later.

 3 Consequences of Resisting Life As It is

 1. Adding Fuel To The Fire